ibraheemdev/poller/README.md

 # Poller

-Playing around with golang + react creating a decision making/voting/polling app
+Playing around with golang, creating a web framework for my personal and open source projects.